Aerotrain (GM): Design and components

-GM's Styling Section first brought the Aerotrain's trainset to life, as it did for all of GM's body designs of that mid-century era.
+GM's Styling Section first brought the Aerotrain's train to life, as it did for all of GM's body designs of that mid-century era.
 Chuck Jordan was in charge of designing the Aerotrain as chief designer of special projects.
 GM constructed two Aerotrains, each of which used one of the last two (serial numbers 21463 and 21464) of three experimental diesel–electric EMD LWT12 power cars that the company built.

 GM based the EMD LWT12's power components on those in the EMD SW1200 switcher.
 Like the SW1200, the LWT12 used the company's model EMD 567C 12-cylinder prime mover that could produce 1,200 horsepower.
 The power car featured a cab that mimicked an aircraft's cockpit.
 The locomotive's overall design was similar to that of General Motors automobiles at the time.

 The company completed the Aerotrains by coupling each of the two locomotives to sets of ten modified GM Truck & Coach Division (GMC) 40-seat intercity highway bus bodies.
 Designed to resemble the new PD-4501 Scenicruiser buses that GMC was building for Greyhound, the Aerotrain's passenger cars had windows with slanted sides.
 The finned back end of the train resembled the rear of a 1955 Chevrolet or Pontiac station wagon.
 Each car rode on two axles with an air suspension system that was intended to give a smooth ride, but had the opposite effect.

-GM returned to a concept first used at the start of the streamliner era: semi-permanently coupled trainsets.
+GM returned to a concept first used at the start of the streamliner era: semi-permanently coupled trains.
 The cars were 40 feet long, half the length of standard designs, thereby reducing the weight by 50%.
 To further reduce weight, the locomotives and cars were made of aluminum, rather than steel.